smartcontractkit/smart-contract-examples/ccip/cct/hardhat/README.md

 #### Description

 Claims and accepts the admin role for a token contract using a Safe multisig wallet.
-The task supports contracts with or without CCIP admin functionality and executes the required transactions through a Safe.

 #### Usage